Speak Like a Professional: 7 Tips for Better Business Speech

 Focus on what matters to your audience

 When asking for funding, state how much you need and what you will do with it.
-Make clear what they will get for their investment.
+Make clear what they will get for their investment and have a management plan.
 If asking for a job, concisely state what the role is and why you are the best choice.

 ‘We’ll have insanely great sales’ is not a forecast!
 Tell them how much, when, and where: ‘We will sell 2 million units in the US by the end of 2017’ is a forecast they can understand.
 Give specific dates and deliverables.